darbyatNE/BIN6250-HMM_Feature_Engineering/README.md

-A project to prepare data for use by a Hidden Markov Model.
+A project to demonstrate preparing data for use by a Hidden Markov Model.

 To get started download and review the Presentation PDF